xtompie/flux/README.md

 ### Machine

 Entrypoint of flux is `Machine`.
-Machine have programs and finishs.
+Machine have programs and finishes.

 ### Program